 Help with housing costs

-You can usually get help to pay your rent by claiming benefits if you're on a low income.
+You usually get help with rent by claiming universal credit if you're on a low income.

 You must apply for a National Insurance number before you can claim benefits.

 Help with a deposit and other costs